How to avoid being a Victim of MTN Mobile Money Fraud (Safety Tips)

 MTN Mobile Money is undoubtedly the biggest mobile payment solution available in Ghana today.

 What started as a small convenient way of conducting business transactions has rapidly changed into a platform capable of doing a bit more.
 Every new day, people are registering on the MTN Mobile Money platform.

-As it is with any service, with the benefits, comes the bad guys, who are looking for ways to make money the easiest way.
+As it is with any service, with the benefits, come the bad guys, who are looking for ways to make money the easiest way.

 A lot of people have shared experiences with people who have been frauded on MTN Mobile Money to the extent that some believe it is an inside job at MTN.

 However, we are not here to go into those details.
 Today, we look at safety tips to guide us so that we are not caught up in the den of the fraudsters.